 - Add extra icing before serving if you have any.

 The water helps to create steam in the oven which will rehydrate the cinnamon roll as it reheats.
-The foil is to trap the steam, but if you like a crispy to to your cinnamon roll you can remove the foil for the last for minutes of reheating.
+The foil is to trap the steam, but if you want a crispy top on your cinnamon roll, you can remove the foil for the last few minutes of reheating.

-Butter or extra cream cheese aren’t necessary, but I find that they add even more moisture to the rolls and help revive the flavor.
+Butter or extra cream cheese isn’t necessary, but I find that they add even more moisture to the rolls and help revive the flavor.

 Pros: this was my favorite way to reheat cinnamon rolls.
 In my tests, the oven produced the softest and least dry cinnamon rolls.
-And you can reheat lots of cinnamon rolls at ones.
+And you can reheat lots of cinnamon rolls at once.

 How to reheat cinnamon rolls in the microwave